 Advisor: A Program Advisor must be consulted prior to enrolling in the Commercial Truck Driving program.
 An advisor will be assigned by admissions.

-• Students under 21 must complete an acknowledgment form stating that they understand the restrictions on employment and training opportunities in the trucking industry.
+- Students under 21 years of age must complete an acknowledgement form stating that they understand the restrictions on employment and training opportunities in the trucking industry.

-• After obtaining acceptable scores on the placement test, prospective CTD students must submit a seven-year Motor Vehicle Report (MVR) from the Georgia Department of Driver Services to their program advisor for approval prior to registration.
+- Students must provide a seven-year Motor Vehicle Report (MVR) from the Georgia Department of Driver Services.
+The MVR must be approved by the program advisor prior to registration.

-• Applicants must have a valid Georgia driver’s license and have no more than six points (or four points in one year) or three moving violations.
-Furthermore, applicants can have no more than one DUI, Controlled Substance Conviction, or Open Container, and none in the past five years.
+- Students must have a valid Georgia’s drivers license and have no more than six pionts (or four in one year) ot two moving violations.
+Furthermore, applicants can have no more than one DUI, Controlled Substance, or Open Container conviction, and none in the past 5 years.